answerquest/IMD-grid-data-work/README.md

 ## Database loading program : imd_grid_import
-- A script to fetch the gridded data downloads from IMD, process it and load into a local dockerized PostGreSQL DB.
+- A script (2 actually) to fetch the gridded data downloads from IMD, process it and load into a local dockerized PostGreSQL DB.
 See the Readme in the imd_grid_import/ folder for more details.

 ## Database structure explainer
 - Even after removing all junk data, there's a v.large number of datapoints per yr - around 1.18 Million.
 Granularity: per date and location.